 Just before the final measurement is made, a room-temperature glass rod or other device is inserted very briefly into the thermometer well.
 This causes an extremely thin inner melted layer to form between the outer glass wall of the well and the ice mantle, such that the mantle can rotate freely around the well.

 At that point, a properly prepared cell will have an interior temperature of almost exactly 273.16 K. (Among laboratory-grade cells, the range of actual triple-point temperature values is very small, approximately 50 µK, or 50 millionths of a kelvin, around this value.)
-Scientists insert a thermometer into the cell and allowed to come to thermal equilibrium.
+Scientists insert a thermometer into the cell and allow it to come to thermal equilibrium.
 The thermometer’s reading is compared to the known temperature in the cell, and the results are used to calibrate the instrument.

 Typically, those calibrations are performed on standard platinum resistance thermometers, which are used to measure temperatures between -200-1,000 degrees Celsius.